rien333/numbersense-vae/thesis/README.md

 increase in complexity deprives perceiving a group with 4+ items of it's sudden distinct numerical perpetual character for this would strain our parallelization capabilities too much.
-This strain would then lead us to resort to counting, which has a perceptual character from suddenness (enumeration is a very strict and patterned activity).
+This strain would then lead us to resort to counting, which has a perceptual character different from suddenness (enumeration is a very strict and patterned activity).

 Present research therefore asks: How can we apply artificial neural networks to learning the emergent cognitive/neural skill of subitizing